Animesh-03/Flutter-cruX-Summer-Group-22/Week 1/Module3.md

 #### Trailing commas

-Also, put a trailing commas after parameter lists to help the formatter format it pleasantly.
+Add trailing commas after parameter lists to help the formatter format it pleasantly.
-Example:

 +++ Without trailing commas
 Notice the `)))` at the end.
 Looks like a very sharp corner in the code.